Nationals vs. Phillies Player Props Betting Odds

-Bookmakers have set player props for Nicholas Castellanos, Lane Thomas and others when the Philadelphia Phillies host the Washington Nationals at Citizens Bank Park on Saturday at 4:05 PM ET.
+Lane Thomas and Nicholas Castellanos are two of the top players with prop bets on the table when the Washington Nationals and the Philadelphia Phillies meet at Citizens Bank Park on Sunday (beginning at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!